SoftCircuits/HtmlMonkey/README.md

 IEnumerable<HtmlElementNode> nodes = document.Find("p[id=\"center-ad\"]");

-// Get any <p> tags that have both attributes id="center-ad" and class="align-right" nodes = document.Find("p[id=center-ad][class=align-right]");
+// Get any <p> tags that have both attributes id="center-ad" and class="align-right"
+// Quotes within the square brackets are optional if the value contains no whitespace or most punctuation. nodes = document.Find("p[id=center-ad][class=align-right]");

 // Get any <p> tags with the attribute data-id with a value that matches the regular